St0rmingBr4in/NSE_Report/rapport.md

 passthrough without SR-IOV ?

 NVMe stands for NVM Express (NVM stands for non-volatile memory).
-NVMe aims to address the needs of Enterprise and Consumers by being scalable.
+NVMe aims to address the needs of Enterprise and Consumers by being scalable and flexible.
-NVMe is designed from the ground up to take advantage of flash storage properties unlike SCSI and buses like SATA or SAS.
+It is designed from the ground up to take advantage of flash storage properties unlike the SCSI or AHCI protocols.

+Historically, for block devices we had two main choices of interfaces and
+protocols:

+ - SATA interface with AHCI/ATA
+ - SAS (Serial Attached SCSI) with SCSI

-These old buses where designed with mechanical hard drives in mind, thus, while suitable for use along with mechanical hard drives, they present some major limitations when used along with flash storage.
+These old buses along with the protocols they are associated to were designed with mechanical hard drives in mind, thus, while suitable for use along with mechanical hard drives, they present some major limitations when used along with flash storage.

 For example SATA has those limitations: